Posts about pollution

 Very nice.
 I like the idea of reducing the use of chemicals in general and it is especially nice when the solution shows that one person’s problem is a pig’s food.

-via: It’s the Only One We Have, where the photo is from also
+via: It’s the Only One We Have [the broken link was removed], where the photo is from also

 Related: Peak SoilBed Bugs, Science and the Mediaanimal related posts